meet447/MeuxVtuber/README.md

 This repository contains the code for an AI YouTube VTuber, a virtual content creator that interacts with viewers using automated responses and voice generation.
 The VTuber is powered by various AI models and technologies.
 Below is an overview of the main components and how to set up and use this project.

-Uses my Rika api based on rika web i created check rika web out [Rika Web](rika-web.meetsonawane.repl.co) to create your custom vtuber create a new character at rika web!
+Uses my Rika api based on rika web i created check rika web out [Chipling AI](chipling.xyz) to create your custom vtuber create a new character at rika web!

 ## Components